-The information is of critical importance to the nonprofit policy advocacy groups engaged on these relevant issues, news media covering the issues, and others concerned with EPA activities in this controversial area, or as the Supreme Court once noted, what their government is up to.
+The information is of critical importance to the nonprofit policy advocacy groups engaged on these relevant issues, news media covering the issues, and others concerned with State activities in this controversial area, or as the Supreme Court once noted, what their government is up to.
+The requested information is of great importance to this emerging issue of senior officials using non-official emails accounts, including for sensitive correspondence.

 For these reasons, requester qualifies as a "representative[] of the news media" under the statutory definition, because it routinely gathers information of interest to the public, uses editorial skills to turn it into distinct work, and distributes that work to the public.
 See Electronic Privacy Information Center v.
 Department of Defense, 241 F. Supp.
 2d 5 (D.D.C.
-2003)(non-profit organization that gathered information and published it in newsletters and otherwise for general distribution qualified as representative of news media for purpose of limiting fees).
+2003)(nonprofit organization that gathered information and published it in newsletters and otherwise for general distribution qualified as representative of news media for purpose of limiting fees).
 Courts have reaffirmed that non-profit requesters who are not traditional news media outlets can qualify as representatives of the new media for purposes of the FOIA, including after the 2007 amendments to FOIA.
 See ACLU of Washington v.
 U.S. Dep't of Justice, No. C09-0642RSL, 2011, 2011 U.S. Dist.
-LEXIS 26047 at 32 (W.D.
+LEXIS 26047 at \32 (W.D.
 Wash.
 Mar.
 10, 2011).
 See also Serv.
 Women's Action Network v.
 DOD, 2012 U.S. Dist.
 Lexis 45292 (D. Conn., Mar.
 30, 2012).